AlmostIntelligent/Hydra/Readme.md

 This is done by the send and receive procedures.
 To transfer any kind of data (processing data, Exceptions, status information, payload) everything is packed into objects.

+Aside the data transfer, these functions can synchronise the distributed program flow.
+If a process is ready to _receive_ data, it's possible, that the data isn't there yet.
+In this case, the process suspends and await the arrival.
+If the data can be tagged with a process identifier only data from this process will be accepted, otherwise any process can send it.
+To avoid locks, e.g. in case of an unexpected process termination, it should be possible, to
+a) ping tagged process, to check if they are alive
+b) attach a timeout, to prevent endless waiting.

 ### Are you still there?: *Status*